nrinaudo/nrinaudo.github.com/_articles/pl/type_checking.md

 ```
 And this is reasonable, right? `Num` and `Bool` are always well-typed, and `Add` is well-typed if both its operands are.
 Sensible enough.

-Except, of course, that if we try and type check `nonsense`, we learn that it's well-typed:
+Except, of course, that if we try and type check `nonsense`, we learn it's well-typed:

 ```scala
 typeCheck(expr)